shahwaiznq/seir01-homework/warmups/2week/5day/readme.md

 ## Hint

 _Don't read if you want some challenge_
-Have a look at converting characters to ASCII numbers.
+Have a look at converting characters to ASCII numbers